 Add the tuna and 1 1/2 cups of the cheese and stir to combine.

-Pour the mixture into a 13x9-inch (3-quart) buttered casserole dish and top with the rest of the cheese.
+Pour the mixture into a 13" x 9" (3-quart) buttered casserole dish and top with the rest of the cheese.

-Mix gluten-free breadcrumbs or cracker crumbs with olive oil until combined and sprinkle evenly over the casserole.
+Mix breadcrumbs or cracker crumbs with olive oil until combined and sprinkle evenly over the casserole.

 Reminder: Always make sure your work surfaces, utensils, pans, and tools are free of gluten.
 Always read product labels.
 Manufacturers can change product formulations without notice.
 When in doubt, do not buy or use a product before contacting the manufacturer for verification that the product is free of gluten.

 - Shrimp and crab are two other possibilities for this dish.
 Since seafood easily can be overcooked, you might want to start with blanched but not fully cooked shrimp or crab.
 Since the blanched seafood will give off more liquid than fully-cooked proteins, the sauce might be a little soupy but will thicken on standing.
 Gluten-free shrimp soup would be perfect here.
-Cheese is not a natural accompaniment for fish and shellfish, so you might want to eliminate it (or not) and use a thicker layer of crumbs on top.
+Cheese is not a natural accompaniment for seafood, so you might want to eliminate it and use a thicker layer of crumbs on top.

-- If you have a gluten-free vegan in the house, eliminate the meat or seafood, use textured vegetable protein or tofu, vegan cheese, mixed frozen vegetables, and add more fresh vegetables like meaty portobello mushrooms whose gills have been removed so they don't turn the sauce dark.
+- If you have a gluten-free vegan in the house, use textured vegetable protein or tofu, vegan cheese and dairy-free milk, mixed frozen vegetables, and add more fresh vegetables like meaty portobello mushrooms (remove the gills so they don't turn the sauce dark).